soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ## Step 2 - Make supervision available in your organization (required)

-To make **Supervision** available as a menu option in the Security & Compliance Center, you must be assigned the Supervisory Review Administrator role.
+To make **Supervision** available as a menu option in the Compliance Center, you must be assigned the Supervisory Review Administrator role.

 To do this, you can either add yourself as a member of the Supervisory Review role group, or you can create a new role group.